GovTechSG/techpass-user-docs/docs/whats-new/production-release-notes.md

   - **lastSignInAt**: Composite of the above two, whichever is later.

-  For more details, see theMicrosoft's article on [Non-interactive logins](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/non-interactive-logins-minimizing-the-blind-spot/ba-p/2287932).
+  For more details, see the Microsoft's article on [Non-interactive logins](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/non-interactive-logins-minimizing-the-blind-spot/ba-p/2287932).

   </details>